 This course provides students the opportunity to continue working on hours in COU 605 or COU 610.
 The student will continue to gather the required hours of experience and complete additional requirements as specified by the instructor.
 This course does not count toward satisfying graduation requirements.
-COU 699B is "pass/fail" and cannot be repeated if it is passed.
+COU 699B is "pass/fail" and can be repeated.
 Prerequisites: Must currently have received a grade of "IP" in COU 605 Internship I or COU 610 Internship II.